 Awards and Honors

-- SIGMOD 2017 Most Reproducible Paper Award: our paper Data Polygamy: The Many-Many Relationships among Urban Spatio-Temporal Data Sets was selected one of the most reproducible papers across several criteria of the SIGMOD 2016 papers.
+- SIGMOD 2017 Most Reproducible Paper Award: our paper Data Polygamy: The Many-Many Relationships among Urban Spatio-Temporal Data Sets was selected as one of the most reproducible papers across several criteria of the SIGMOD 2016 papers.

 - SIGMOD 2017 Student Travel Award